paulgb/subsample/README.rst

 Two-Pass Sampling
 *****************

-Two-pass sampling uses two passes.
-The first is to count the number of records (ie. the population size) and the second is to emit the records which are part of the sample.
+As the name implies, two-pass sampling uses two passes: the first is to count the number of records (ie. the population size) and the second is to emit the records which are part of the sample.
 Because of this it is not compatible with ``stdin`` as an input.

 Example::